bmolnar91/workbook/module_web_with_python.md

 In original **waterfall model**, the following phases are followed in order:

-- System and software requirements: captured in a product requirements document
+1. System and software **requirements**: captured in a product requirements document
-- Analysis: resulting in models, schema, and business rules
+2. **Analysis**: resulting in models, schema, and business rules
-- Design: resulting in the software architecture
+3. **Design**: resulting in the software architecture
-- Coding: the development, proving, and integration of software
+4. **Coding**: the development, proving, and integration of software
-- Testing: the systematic discovery and debugging of defects
+5. **Testing**: the systematic discovery and debugging of defects
-- Operations: the installation, migration, support, and maintenance of complete systems
+6. **Operations**: the installation, migration, support, and maintenance of complete systems

-- Thus the waterfall model maintains that one should move to a phase only when its preceding phase is reviewed and verified.
+Thus the waterfall model maintains that one should move to a phase only when its preceding phase is reviewed and verified.

 **Agile** project management: